Iman1997/socialdatawebsite/index.md

 </iframe>
 </p>

+In the decision tree, different thresholds can be selected, and each selection leads to different precision and recall.
+The precision and recall corresponding to each specific threshold are marked as a point in the image, and the Precision-Recall curve connects these points together.
+The overall curve is down, but there are also partial upswings.
+In practice, if we want to find a balance point, i.e. Precision = Recall, then precision and recall are both around 0.7, which is a relatively good performance in general sense.

-Three factors are extracted from the time data, and a decision tree is constructed to judge whether an hour is a good time to buy energy.
+Three factors are extracted from the time data, and a decision tree is constructed to judge whether an hour is a good time to buy power.
 Compared with the baseline, the improvement brought by our decision tree is obvious, and its performance on positive samples is better than that on negative samples.
-According to feature importance, planning energy purchase in the dimension of year is important.
+According to feature importance, planning power purchases in the dimension of year is important.
 If it is clear what we care about in the actual problems, then the ROC curve and Precision-Recall curve can provide more reference for decision-making, especially the selection of thresholds.

 ## Conclusion